jesslilly/gravitydog/README.md

 Play [Gravity Dog](http://www.sparkyland.com/gravitydog) for free!
 It's fun!

 # TODO
-1. Click handler not working on Samsung S5.  not working in chrome Mobile simulator either.
 2. Look into offline cache to play the game offline.

 ##Future